StefanoAnzolut/business-guide/source/quickstart/upgrade.rst

 - Add your billing address, including a valid VAT number if applicable

-- Choose your preferred payment method – credit card or SEPA Direct Debit

-SEPA Direct Debit is a common payment method in the EU.
-The abbreviation SEPA stands for Single Euro Payments Area.
+- Choose your preferred payment method – credit card or SEPA Direct Debit (a common payment method in the EU; the abbreviation SEPA stands for Single Euro Payments Area)

 - That's it!
 After adding your payment details, your Skribble Business will continue to run automatically after your free trial ends.